d2l-ai/d2l-en/chapter_convolutional-modern/googlenet.md

 This means that details at different extents can be recognized efficiently by different filters.
-At the same time, we can allocate different amounts of parameters for different ranges (e.g. more for short range but not ignore the long range entirely).
+At the same time, we can allocate different amounts of parameters for different ranges (e.g., more for short range but not ignore the long range entirely).

 ## GoogLeNet Model